sagemathinc/cocalc-doc/source/whiteboard.rst

 Create edges (arrows) between all objects.

+Keyboard shortcut to create Edges: "E".

 ########################
 Frames
 ########################

 Use frames to group objects and organize the whiteboard into sections.

+Keyboard shortcut to create a Frame: "F".

 .. _whiteboard-hashtags: